-2 Which authority is responsible for overseeing the data protection law?
+Which authority is responsible for overseeing the data protection law?
 Describe the investigative powers of the authority.

-The Commission was established on 1 January 2016 as a cross-sectoral, independent governmental body to oversee the APPI.
+The Personal Information Protection Commission (the Commission) was established on 1 January 2016 as a cross-sectoral, independent governmental body to oversee the APPI.
 The Commission has the following powers under the APPI:

-to require reports concerning the handling of PII or anonymised information from PII data users (as defined in question 10) or private business operators using database, etc, of anonymised information (for the purposes of this chapter, anonymised information users);
+to require reports concerning the handling of PII or anonymised information from private business operators using 'databases, etc' of PII (PII databases) or private business operators using PII

-- to conduct an on-site inspection of offices or other premises of PII data users and anonymised information users in order to raise questions and inspect records with respect to their handling of PII or anonymised information; - to give 'guidance' or 'advice' necessary for the handling of PII or anonymised information to PII data users and anonymised information users; - upon violation of certain obligations of any PII data users or anonymised information users and to the extent deemed necessary to protect the rights of an affected individual, to 'recommend' cessation or other measures necessary to rectify the violation; and - if recommended measures are not implemented and the Commission deems imminent danger to the affected individual's material rights, to 'order' such measures.
+- databases, of anonymised information (for the purposes of this chapter, anonymised information users); - to conduct an on-site inspection of offices or other premises of PII data users and anonymised information users in order to raise questions and inspect records with respect to their handling of PII or anonymised information; - to give 'guidance' or 'advice' necessary for the handling of PII or anonymised information to PII data users and anonymised information users; - upon violation of certain obligations of any PII data users or anonymised information users and to the extent deemed necessary to protect the rights of an affected individual, to 'recommend' cessation or other measures necessary to rectify the violation; and - if recommended measures are not implemented and the Commission deems imminent danger to the affected individual's material rights, to order such measures.